(Last Updated: 10/26/2018)

-Includes needles, syringes, lancets, blood test strips, and intravenous tubing with needles attached, used or not.
-Do not put these in the garbage.
+Needles, syringes, lancets, blood test strips, and intravenous tubing with needles attached (used or unused) cannot go in the garbage or recycling.

 Notify the facility attendant you have sharps before you remove them from your vehicle.

 What should you do if you find loose needles/syringes dumped somewhere?
 Report them-- don't try to retrieve them yourself.
 Call the Kitsap Public Health District at 360-728-2235 and ask for the solid waste inspector.
 Provide your name, contact information. and a detailed description or the location.
 If possible, place a highly visible marker or flag at the dumpsite.